 Whether you’re visiting Kobe for the Japan Rugby World Cup or because you want to visit a city in Japan that you haven’t seen many other people go to, here’s my Kobe Travel Guide for you:

 To SEE my time in Kobe, have a watch of my YouTube video here:

 Kobe does have an airport which is on an island just off of the City however if you are flying into Japan and heading straight to Kobe the cheapest and best option in terms of having more flight options will be to fly into Kansai Airport which is also the Airport for Osaka.

 Kansai Airport is also located on its own island and from Kansai Airport to Kobe you have 3 options:

 Ferry – The high-speed ferry goes between Kansai Airport and Kobe Airport very quickly and then you’ll need to get a train into the Centre of Kobe afterwards.
-Note that this option is weather dependant.
+Note that this option is weather dependent.

-Bus – Although Trains are generally the best way to travel around Japan, in this case a bus from Kansai Airport to Kobe is better as there is a direct bus service taking about an hour.
+Bus – Although Trains are generally the best way to travel around Japan, in this case, a bus from Kansai Airport to Kobe is better as there is a direct bus service taking about an hour.